Via Rail: High-frequency rail project

 Via developed a $4.4 billion high-frequency rail (HFR) service plan as a response to delays faced by sharing tracks with freight trains.
 The plan opts for a dedicated track between Toronto, Ottawa, Montreal, and Quebec City, offering more frequent trains (although running at conventional speeds).
 In Ontario, Via would run a new rail line on currently underused tracks from Toronto to Ottawa through Peterborough instead of Kingston.
 In Quebec, corridor trains would travel from Montreal to Quebec City through Trois-Rivières on the north shore of the St. Lawrence River rather than on the south shore through Drummondville.
-Via claimed this would allow them to run more trains in the corridor, reduce trip times by 25 per cent and improve on-time performance to over 95 per cent.
+Via claimed this would allow them to run more trains in the corridor, reduce trip times by 25 percent and improve on-time performance to over 95 percent.

 Feasibility studies were funded by the federal government in the 2016–2018 budgets, and the 2018 budget allowed for the funding of the fleet replacement portion of the plan, though not the dedicated rail lines.
 Contrary to expectations, the 2019 federal budget did not include a final decision for new funds for HFR.
 However, in January 2020 Via announced the hiring of a joint venture of engineering firms AECOM and Arup to undertake a detailed engineering study of the proposal.
+The Toronto city council passed a motion supporting the project on March 30, 2023.

+In February 2025, the federal government announced that the VIA HFR project had now become Alto, a high-speed rail network in the Toronto - Quebec City corridor.